THE FARM COMMUNITY AT HiBAR RANCH

 Boer and Nubian/Boer Cross Goats Boer is a breed of goat that was developed in South Africa in the early 1900s for meat production.
 Their name is derived from the Afrikaans word “boer”, meaning farmer.
 The meat of Boer goat tastes very fine, like a cross between beef and lamb.
 Nubian boer is a cross between these two productive breeds, for the purpose of increasing the quality of meat while retaining the nubian’s milking ability.
 And nubian boer goats are suitable for both meat and milk production.

-Navajo Churro Sheep which are a threatened heritage breed of sheep originated from the Navajo Indians and serving as the foundational flock for the famed Navajo blankets.
+Navajo Churro Sheep are the oldest livestock breed in North America stemming from Spanish breeds introduced over 400 years ago.
+They are a threatened heritage breed of sheep originated from the Navajo Indians and serving as the foundational flock for the famed Navajo blankets.
 Kit Carson and his boys destroyed the Navajo Churro population as the cavalry pushed the indians out of their native lands.
 The few sheep that were left were later found in the mountains and re-bred to begin rebuilding this amazing heritage breed.
 We are a dedicated breeder to Navajo Churro ‘standards’ to assure this legacy is preserved for generations to come.

 Alpaca are a domesticated species of the South American Camelid resembling a small llama.
 Alpaca fleece is a lustrous and silky natural fiber.
 While similar to sheep’s wool, it is warmer, not prickly and bears no lanolin which makes it hypoallergenic.
 It is also soft and luxurious.
 In physical structure, aplaca fiber is somewhat akin to hair, being very glossy.